 We come in different colors, shapes, and sizes from all around the world.
 The WSJ article laudably led with a female minority, but focused on her extremely frugal nature, when her goal of $2 Million should support spending of up to about $80,000 a year, which is not exactly a barebones lifestyle, especially for one individual.
 It’s significantly more than most households earn or spend, with or without the brown bananas.

 For the record, I don’t have a problem with brown bananas.
 There are uses for them; I love banana bread!
-I just don’t seek out brown bananas or buy them.
+I just don’t seek out brown bananas or buy them that way.

 We are Not All Frugal